 "We've put a good deal of thought into this packet.
 It contains your medication information, upcoming appointments, emergency names and numbers of everyone you'll need to contact if you have questions or need help.
 It's divided into five sections.
-Let me show you how they're arranged and what's in each one."
+Let me show you how they're arranged & what's in them."